uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

 #### Buckets Must Have Globally Unique Names

 When creating new buckets, the name must be unique across all buckets on the system.
-At first this may sound very restrictive, but it is quite simple to deal with in practice.
-See our LTS section on [good naming practice](../lts/index.md#avoiding-duplicate-names-for-buckets) for how to avoid duplicate names.

 If a duplicate bucket name, for example `first-test-bucket`, is entered, a long error message will appear in a small space next to the new bucket name.
 For readability, the expanded message is shown below.

 ![!large error message in small space](images/globus_lts_duplicate_name_error_001.png)